All Collections

 Note:

-1. The deposit account and fees, or expense accounts, for each Amazon settlement line item can be configured in the Deposits & Fees sub-tab.
+1. The deposit account and fees, or expense accounts, for each Amazon settlement line item can be configured in the Deposits & Fees sub-tab under Settings> Accounting.

-2. If you would like to split fees further, down into their individual line items, rather than the categories that they have been assigned to, you can expand the relevant categories and assign individual accounts.
+2. Split fees further: If you would like to split fees even further down to their individual line items, rather than the categories that they have been assigned, you can expand the relevant categories and assign individual accounts.

 3. After selecting any individual accounts and changing their selection, if the fly-out is closed, the top-level selector for the account will note that it has been assigned to various accounts.